Virginia in the American Civil War: Notable pro-Confederate people from Virginia

-Notable Union leaders from Virginia
+Notable pro-Union people from Virginia

 West Virginia enters the Union

 On April 17, 1861, when the Richmond convention voted in favor of Virginia's secession from the United States, the 49 delegates that represented the 50 counties of the future state of West Virginia voted 32 to 13 against secession, with 4 delegates absent or abstaining.
 With the beginning of the war in western Virginia on May 26, however, most of the delegates returned to Richmond and signed the ordinance, 29 of the 49 delegates signed.
 A public vote to confirm the ordinance was held on May 23, 1861.
 Historian Richard O. Curry estimated the vote for West Virginia was approximately 34,677 against it and 19,121 in favor.
 He concluded that 24 counties favored secession and 26 opposed it.

 The successive defeats of Confederate forces under the commands of Col. Porterfield, Gen. Robert Garnett and Robert E. Lee enabled the establishment of a Unionist government in Wheeling, one of Virginia's largest cities.
 Known as the Restored Government of Virginia, it was officially recognized by the Lincoln administration.
 Francis H. Pierpont was selected as governor of Virginia and a rump legislature was composed of former members of the Virginia Assembly who supported the Union.
 Many western members of the assembly however assumed their offices in Richmond, which reflected the deep divisions among the western counties.
 The Pierpont government found support among the counties along the Pennsylvania and Ohio borders and the counties along the B&O railroad line.
 In most of West Virginia however Pierpont's government was weak.

 Military organizations for both the Union and Confederate governments began in May and June 1861, with Gov. Letcher ordering the muster of county militias and Pierpont doing the same for the Union.
 Many counties that had voted heavily against the secession ordinance nevertheless gave large numbers of men to the Confederate army.
 Due to the restricted enlistment for soldiers in Pennsylvania and Ohio many men not accepted in those states chose to join Pierpont's military organizations.
 The 1st and 2nd West Virginia Infantry and the 1st and 2nd West Virginia Cavalry were primarily composed of men from those states.
 Confederate enlistments began for the 8th Virginia Cavalry, 31st Virginia Infantry, 25th Virginia Infantry, and several regiments in the Stonewall Brigade.
 West Virginia provided about 20,000 soldiers each to the Union and the Confederacy.

 An ordinance for separate statehood from Virginia was passed by the Pierpont government for a public vote on October 24, 1861.
 Turnout was low, with 18,408 voters approving.
 The 1860 census recorded 79,515 men of voting age in the 50 counties, and turnout was low for all of the Wheeling initiatives.
 The last necessary vote for statehood was held on March 4, 1863, with a turnout of 28,318, which included the soldier votes, approving the Willey amendment to the new state constitution.

 The new state was formally admitted to the Union on June 20, 1863.